typicalHuman/yul-puzzles/notes.md

 Static types (like uint256, address, bool): Directly after the selector, no offset.
 Dynamic types (like string, bytes, arrays): Need an offset to point to where the data starts.

+IF THIS IS PARAMETER - IT DOESN'T INCLUDE OFFSET, for array pointer starts with length!!!

 ---

 To get array item from storage: